Theorem of the Day and the τ Manifesto

 - the number of theorems here whose actual statements feature a circle constant is very small; for working mathematicians π vs τ is not a big deal!

-- discussion of whether certain important formulae or theorems are more 'natural' or 'elegant' one way or the other threatens to be counterproductive: Girard's Theorem is shorter with π; Stirling's approximation with τ; mostly (Kepler's Conjecture, say) it seems presumptuous to pretend we know whether either is 'right';
+- discussion of whether certain important formulae or theorems are more 'natural' or 'elegant' one way or the other threatens to be counterproductive: Girard's Theorem is shorter with π; Stirling's approximation with τ; mostly (Kepler's Conjecture, say) it seems presumptuous to pretend we know whether either is 'right'.
+This blog entry, although not without interest, is an extreme example.

 - nevertheless, replacing a clear-cut π with a τ/2 in the context of circle geometry (Girard's Theorem is a case in point) should not make you say "ugly!" it should make you say "oh, why is a half-circle involved here?".
 Such questions are often worth asking!